TheGameDevDude/DigitRecognition/README.md

 # About

-Simple feed forward neural network written from scratch that use only numpy and does digit recognition (use MNIST handwritten dataset)
+Simple feed forward-neural network written from scratch that uses only NumPy and does digit recognition (use MNIST handwritten dataset)

 # Running